rocky-linux/infrastructure/ansible/README.md

 What each folder represents

 ```
-files      -> As the name implies, non-templated files go here
+files      -> As the name implies, non-templated files go here.
+Files that are
+              dropped somewhere on the file system should be laid out in a way
+              that represents the file system (eg. ./etc/sysconfig/)
-group_vars -> Group Variables go here if they are not fulfilled in an inventory
+group_vars -> Group Variables go here if they are not fulfilled in an inventory.
+              Recommended that group_vars be used over inventory vars.
 host_vars  -> Host variables go here
 inventory  -> All static inventories go here
 roles      -> Custom roles can go here